Xzh0u/MuCoS/README.md

 ### Data Generation
 The example CodeSearchNet data for the process is `csn.pkl`(this is available in ./).
 Then we generate adversarial data using `generate_adversarial_datasets.py`, this file call a jar package in https://github.com/mdrafiqulrabin/tnpa-framework#1-variable-renaming to process the origin data and do 6 types of program transformation, then save the data to `data/output/<transform_type>/<filename>`.
-We use `save_dataset.py` to read all augmented data and add to origin CodeSearchNet data, then parse the api, tokens and method name, and save all these data to `valid.adv_data.pkl` and `train.all_augmented_data.pkl`.
+We use `save_dataset.py` to read all augmented data and add to origin CodeSearchNet data, then parse the api, tokens and method name, and save all these data to `valid.adv_data.pkl` or `train.adv_data.pkl`.

 ### Step 1: generate data